grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### Rigged up and running)

 In a couple of hours, they had a series of umbilicals running through the _Prospect_ and down into the _Gnat_.
 The big submarine was parasitically sucking the small supply of nutrients the little sub had in reserve: the power was wired into the _Prospect_'s battery hold so that the _Gnat_'s batteries were now no more than an extra battery bank for the _Prospect_ --- conveniently, with a nearly-full charge.
-And the _Prospect'_ fuel pumps were also engaged and tuned to gently suck the fuel oil up from the _Gnat_'s fuel ballast tanks through the thick fuel lines running between the two boats.
+And the _Prospect_'s fuel pumps were also engaged and tuned to gently suck the fuel oil up from the _Gnat_'s fuel ballast tanks through the thick fuel lines running between the two boats.

-To conserve fuel, they started only one of the _Prospect_'s two diesel engines, along with a single electric motor, driving only one of the _Prospect_'s two propellers.
+To conserve fuel, they started only one of the _Prospect_'s two diesel engines, along with a single electric motor driving only one of the _Prospect_'s two propellers.
 This continually pushed them to one side and they had to compensate with some angle on the rudder, but that was a minor annoyance compared with the task of compensating for the drag of the _Gnat_.
 Normally they would also be charging the battery banks while running on diesel, but they needed to put all the fuel they had into forward motion.

 The whole setup was a filthy inelegant mess, but they were making headway.